 Conference courses are courses described in this Bulletin, but not listed on the official semester or term class schedule.
-A Graduate student may enroll and study privately with the professor if the advisor, instructor, graduate program chair, appropriate academic Dean or Director, and Assistant Vice President of Graduate Studies, Research & Sponsored Programs approve the justification for such enrollment.
+A Graduate student may enroll and study privately with the professor if the advisor, instructor, graduate Program Chair, appropriate academic Dean or Director approve the justification for such enrollment.
 A conference course will not be approved if the course already appears on the regular schedule of classes.